Wnatth3/ESP32_HA_Switch_Integration/README.md

 # ESP32 Home Assistant Switch Integration

-This sketch integrates an ESP32 with Home Assistant via MQTT, allowing control and monitoring of three switches and their associated buttons.
+This sketch integrates an ESP32 with Home Assistant via MQTT, allowing control and monitoring of three switches (relays/LEDs) and their corresponding physical buttons.

-## Prerequisites:
+## Prerequisites

 - Hardware:
     - ESP32 development board
     - Three push buttons (connected to GPIO 17, 16, 4)